Earl Thomas doesn’t practice Friday amid mysterious circumstances and team won’t say if he will play Sunday

 Thomas held out for all of training camp in search of a new contract and returned without one, or any promise of one.

-Seahawks free safety Earl Thomas did not take part in practice Friday and coach Pete Carroll afterward would not say why — nor would he say if Thomas will be able to play Sunday against the Dallas Cowboys.
+Seahawks free safety Earl Thomas did not take part in practice Friday and coach Pete Carroll afterward would not specify why other than to say that Thomas was dealing with an issue “personal in nature” — nor would Carroll say if Thomas will play Sunday against the Dallas Cowboys.

-And all of that led to speculation that maybe something is up with Thomas — a possible trade, maybe, or possibly a contract negotiation ongoing or maybe Thomas simply deciding he does not want to play for the Seahawks against the team many think could be his next destination? — after he held out all of the offseason before returning the Wednesday before the regular season opener against Denver.
+That led to speculation that maybe something is up with Thomas — a possible trade, maybe, or possibly a contract negotiation ongoing or maybe Thomas simply deciding he does not want to play for the Seahawks against the team many think could be his next destination or just sitting out a practice to let the team know he remains unhappy — after he held out all of the offseason before returning the Wednesday before the regular season opener against Denver.

+However, an NFL.com report Friday afternoon stated that Thomas sitting out practice Friday was not because he had been traded and stated that two anonymous Seahawks had said they expected Thomas to play Sunday.

 Thomas attended Friday’s practice wearing his jersey and a visor, visible on the sidelines during a part of the beginning of practice open to the media.
 He was not in the locker room after practice during a time when media is allowed in.